 The prices for his shoes start at $3200, and that comes with your last.
 But of course, this is the base price and it can go up from there based on what leathers you select.
 All shoes are made by hand from start to finish and by one person.
 For those that are extra shoe snob, this is an important feature as it means in theory there will be less chance of discrepancy as only one set of hands/ideas and workmanship touches your pair of shoes.

 What intrigued me about Masayuki’s shoes was his design.
 He has some patterns that I have never seen before.
 Some are on the verge of super bold which I like as while they are not by any means practical for most business settings, he has a way of making them that maintains their elegance and balance despite being a very intricate and unique pattern.
 I am particularly fond of the black derby with the rounded facing pieces that define the lace area design, something that I have not seen before.
 It appears quite Victorian in style, an era that always appeals to me.
 I love the grey, brogued double monks and even more so the sweeping single balmoral monk in what looks like Gold Museum.
 Next-level beauty for sure.
 And those V-cut adelaide brogues…they make me speechless.
 In reality, all of his shoes are absolutely beautiful.
-I can only be excited for what he has in store for new designs.
+I can only be excited about what he has in store for new designs.
 You see can that the patterns are executed perfectly.
-There is not one line out of place or not in perfect balance in all of his collection.
+There is not one line out of place or not in perfect balance in all of his collections.

 And lastly, that very intricate boot was a showman’s piece that he did to commemorate the 400th anniversary of the Japanese Samurai and what they wore.
 Mind-blowing to say the least.
 Exceptionally crafted and I dare say that I have never seen anything quite as intricate as that boot in men’s shoemaking.
 I cannot even imagine how long it took to complete.